leonstel/leonstel.github.io/blogs/gmap3.md

     - Something listens to that state
     - The listeners for that state could rerender their UI respectively
     - A button in UI get clicked
-    - In handler you set some prop in the store
-    ... and it will go to step 2 again
+    - In the handler you set some prop in the store ... and it will go to step 2 again

+    Do you see the lifecycle here?
+    The store will first be updated then the listeners will do their thing with the new state Store comes always first, it will NEVER occur that the UI of some state is first updated locally and then set into the store

 *Pros*